rayleyva/om/README.md

 # overseer-mini

-Minimal monitoring system.
-Monitors any machine without having to install any software - as long as you can SSH into it.
+Collect disk usage, memory and cpu load info on remote boxes without having to install any software - as long as you can SSH into it.

 ## Features

-- Monitoring multiple machines
+- Disk and memory usage
-- Metrics: disk and memory usage
+- CPU load
-- Email alerts
+- Supports email alerts when alerts get to a critical state (nearly full disk, low free memory, high cpu load, etc)

 ## Usage

-To collect metrics for a host:
+To collect usage for a host:

 ```shell
 $ ./om 192.168.0.1
 ```

-To collect metrics for multiple hosts (also supports hostnames):
+To collect usage for multiple hosts:

 ```shell
 $ ./om 192.168.0.2,box2
 ```

-Hostname also supports username, password and port if needed:
+The tool also supports username, password and port if needed:

 ```shell
 $ ./om root:mypass@mybox:44445